alekhyaduba/alekhyaduba.github.io/README.md

 In my previous roles I have worked as:
 - **Test Owner** :
-I led a team of manual and automation testers and ensure the quality of a pilot SCADA product right from user story break down phase to Integration and System testing phase.
+I led a team of manual and automation testers and ensured the quality of a pilot SCADA product right from user story break down phase to Integration and System testing phase.
 I was the youngest SME and Test Owner for one of the innovation line pilot project at Siemens DDI.
 I also worked and collaborated with multiple cross functional scrum teams at different phases.

 - **Automation Design Engineer**: